Taking a child from a parent or guardian without the legal right

 - Take a child under 18 from the custody or care of the child's parents or guardian, or

-This crime frequently arises after a Colorado court has granted one parent sole custody of a minor child or children following a divorce.
+This offense is commonly referred to as parental kidnaping in Colorado.
+It frequently arises after a court has granted one parent sole custody of a minor child or children following a divorce.

 Punishment for removing a child from his/her parents or violating a Colorado parental responsibilities order can include: